 Meditation has the effect of slowing respiration and decreasing the heart rate, thus lowering blood pressure.
 Because it creates a state of deep relaxation, meditation has several health benefits including strengthening the immune system and improving circulation, as well as increasing perceptual ability and decreasing anxiety.
 It is particularly effective in managing ailments aggravated by tension, eg: insomnia, pain, and breathing difficulties.

-These classes, which draw upon various Eastern forms of meditation and yoga practices, are structured to take you from the basic level of breathing and breath control, through relaxation, to the various methods of experiencing the relaxed state attained in the meditative process (focus, mantra, visualisation, and key thoughts).
+This course is structured to take you from the basic level of breathing and breath control, through relaxation, to the various methods of attaining the relaxed state attained in the meditative process (focus, mantra, visualisation, and key thoughts).